-17. You must, within 28 days of receiving any gift, hospitality, material benefit or advantage above a value of £25, provide written notification to your authority's Monitoring Officer of the existence and nature of that gift, hospitality, material benefit or advantage.
+17. You must, within 28 days of receiving any gift, hospitality, material benefit or advantage above a value of £25, provide written notification to your authority's Monitoring Officer or in relation to a community council, to your authority's proper officer of the existence and nature of that gift, hospitality, material benefit or advantage.